Logo

 Signs and symptoms of Generalized Anxiety Disorder

-These symptoms must cause significant discomfort or interfere with everyday activities for a minimum of six months in order to be officially diagnosed as GAD.
+These symptoms must cause significant discomfort or interfere with everyday activities for a minimum of six months to be officially diagnosed as GAD.

 Differentiating Between GAD and Other Mental Health Conditions